XeinTDM/ByteSeeker/README.md

-# ByteSeeker
+# ROGML

-ByteSeeker is a basic information extractor script designed for educational purposes.
+ROGML is a basic information extractor script designed for educational purposes.

 ## Features